 For Parents Concerned About South Carolina’s Outcomes: Now What? – In our recent South Carolina Early Childhood Databook, we highlighted over 80 indicators of early childhood well-being impacting children.
 But what about the parents who see these statistics and say “Yes, that’s us!
 What do we do about it, right now?”

 New Data Report Informs Early Childhood Interventions – Guest blog at the National Institute for Early Education Research (NIEER).
 Our report focuses on our home state of South Carolina, but also provides data on North Carolina and Georgia to allow for regional comparisons – and national level figures to give a sense of the overall picture for America’s children.
 Our “databook” benefits from a rich tradition of data-informed policymaking in the early childhood sector.

 When It Comes To Families, Poverty Rate Only Tells Half The Story – In our data book, we highlight a number of indicators related to family financial well-being.
 Why highlight both poverty rates for all children, and low income rates for young children?
 There’s two trends going on here, both of which have important implications for addressing and ameliorating the negative impacts of income insufficiency.

 Webinar: On April 9, ICS hosted a webinar, Utilizing the SC Data Book to Your Advantage, where attendees could learn how to utilize the data from our SC Data Book for action, advocacy, grant requests and landscape analyses.
 The sessions discussed some of the 80+ indicators of child and family well-being across four domains: family environment, physical health, emotional well-being, and cognitive development.
-Slides are available now as a PDF, and a recording will be available soon.
+Slides are available now as a PDF, as well as a recording of the webinar.